-In accordance with University regulations, the work of doctoral students is expressed in CFU credits, for a total of 60 CFU credits per year (one hour = 1 CFU credit).
+In accordance with University regulations, the activity of doctoral students is expressed in ECTS, for an annual amount of 60 ECTS (one hour = 1 ECTS).

-Unless otherwise decided by the Teaching Board and without prejudice to the total of 60 CFU per year, the CFU are divided as follows:
+Unless otherwise decided by the Faculty Board and without prejudice to the total of 60 ECTS per year, the ECTS are distributed as follows:

-- for the first year: 12 CFU for the Methodology Course and 36 CFU for the annual thematic course divided into 6 seminars in blocks of 6 CFU, 12 for research activities. - for the second year: 12 CFU for research activities, 48 CFU for the annual thematic course divided into 8 seminars in blocks of 6 CFU, also grouped into two modules of 4 seminars of 6 CFU for a total of 24 CFU per module.
-Doctoral students authorised not to participate in teaching activities due to time differences arising from mobility outside the European Union may acquire credits through alternative teaching activities approved by the Board (participation in conferences and seminars, etc.).
+- for the first year: 12 credits for the Methodology Course and 36 credits for the annual Thematic Course divided into 6 seminars in blocks of 6 credits, 12 for research activities. - for the second year: 12 CFU for research activities, 48 CFU for the annual thematic course divided into 8 seminars in blocks of 6 CFU, also grouped into two modules of 4 seminars of 6 CFU for 24 CFU per module.
+PhD students authorized not to participate in teaching activities, due to time zone differences as the mobility period takes place outside the European Union, may acquire credits through alternative teaching activities approved by the Board (participation in conferences and seminars, etc.).

-Credits relating to research activities are considered to have been acquired, for first- and second-year doctoral students, upon completion of a seminar to assess the progress of their research activities, attended by at least three lecturers appointed by the coordinator, including the tutor, a discussant and the coordinator or his/her delegate.
-For third-year doctoral students, the CFU credits relating to research activities are considered to have been acquired following a seminar attended by at least three lecturers appointed by the coordinator, including the tutor, a discussant and the coordinator or his/her delegate, in which the doctoral student presents the main points of the thesis before sending it to the assessors.
+The credits relating to research activities are considered acquired, for first and second year PhD students, at the end of a seminar in which the PhD student is assessed on the progress of the research activities in which at least three teachers appointed by the board participate, including the tutor, a discussant and the coordinator or his delegate.
+For third-year doctoral students, the credits relating to the research activity are considered acquired at the end of a seminar in which at least three teachers appointed by the board participate, including the tutor, a discussant and the coordinator or his delegate. in which the doctoral student presents the essential lines of the thesis before sending it to the evaluators.